 During the night of February 1, we heard that Lois’ 97 year old mother had suddenly become ill.
 A few hours before boarding a flight from Mumbai, we received the news that she had passed away.
 Here is a link to the obituary of this remarkable woman.

 We returned to BC and will remain there until the end of April.
 We plan to resume our travels in May by bicycle.

 In March 2017 we began cycling from Lisbon, Portugal to Auckland, New Zealand, to complete a circumnavigation of the globe by bicycle, begun with our trip across Canada in 2013.
 Our intended route was through southern Europe, Turkey and the Caucasus, India and south-east Asia, China, South Korea, Japan, Australia and New Zealand.
 The trip was interrupted in May when Paul was hit by a car in Italy.
-As of October 2, five months after the collision, we are back en route, starting where we left off in Pietre Ligure, Italy.
-The mode of transportation will change for the time being while Paul’s recuperation continues.
-We will be walking and taking trains and buses, but plan to resume cycling in Australia, if not before.
+As of October 2, five months after the collision, we were back en route, starting where we left off in Pietre Ligure, Italy.
+The mode of transportation changed while Paul’s recuperation continues.

 Fundraising for Parkinson’s Disease